HL7/fhir-medmorph/input/pagecontent/background.md

 #### Bulk Data Access IG
 For research use cases, the MedMorph Reference Architecture implementation guide will use the Bulk Data Access Implementation Guide to retrieve population level information from EHRs, subject to applying appropriate authorities and policies.
+The version of the Bulk Data Access IG selected is the one that is being widely implemented across the US to support USCDI required by the ONC 21<sup>st</sup> Century Cures Act.

 <table>
   <tr>
-    <td><a href="http://hl7.org/fhir/uv/bulkdata/index.html">Bulk Data Access IG - FHIR R4 based IG</a></td>
+    <td><a href="{{site.data.fhir.bulkig}}/index.html">Bulk Data Access IG - FHIR R4 based IG</a></td>
   </tr>
 </table>

-#### Backend Services Authorization
+#### SMART App Launch IG for Backend Services Authorization
 The MedMorph Reference Architecture implementation guide will use Backend Services Authorization to secure all system-to-system interactions among the various actors in the MedMorph Reference Architecture.
+The version of the SMART App Launch IG selected is the one that is being widely implemented across the US to support USCDI required by the ONC 21<sup>st</sup> Century Cures Act.

 <table>
   <tr>
-    <td><a href="http://hl7.org/fhir/uv/bulkdata/authorization/index.html">Backend Services Authorization  - FHIR R4 based IG</a></td>
+    <td><a href="{{site.data.fhir.smartapplaunch}}/backend-services.html">Backend Services Authorization  - FHIR R4 based IG</a></td>
   </tr>
 </table>